shunsock/polix/lib/identifier_extractor/README.md

-# Polix Transformer
+# Polix Identifier Extractor

 ## About

-The Polix Transformer is a module that takes the list of tokens from the scanner and transforms it for preparing the parser to parse the code.
+The Polix Identifier Extractor is a module that takes the list of tokens from the scanner and transforms it for preparing the parser to parse the code.

 ```
 let f: fn = (x: int): int { return x + 1; };